LTUC/amman-dotnet-401d2/Curriculum/Class36/Resources/AuthNet.md

 this 3rd party srevice provider?
 What information is the client actually saving?
 Is it secure?
 Safe?
 8. to be clear **We will not be accpeting custom CC numbers, they are instructed to use a drop down menu of CC from the testing documentation**

-9. To Crate a payment processor, What is the bare miniumum required for our payment to be utulized for dependency iinjection?
+9. To create a payment processor, what is the bare miniumum required for our payment to be utulized for dependency injection?
     - Should be just `Run` or `ProcessPayment`.